 The problem here is not with drug use per se, nor with the misunderstanding of victimless crimes: the problem lies in the ethic and existence of the welfare state, which demands that you do pay for the lifestyle choices of others.
 When I hear the objectors to drugs call for the demise of the welfare state, I'll know they've understood the issue.

-they're taking responsibility for their actions, then what they do is entirely their business.
+Here's the crux of it all: As long as people are using drugs without initiating force against anyone else and they're taking responsibility for their actions, then what they do is entirely their business.
 It's not yours.
 It's not mine.
 And it's not the business of Jim Anderton or any other Drug Czar either.